-Data. --We used data from NOAA Fisheries discard logbooks recorded by commercial fishers in the SEUS to estimate their contribution to the decline of the adult goliath grouper populations noted by Coleman et al. (2023) and Locascio et al. (2023).
-Because the NOAA bycatch data account for only 10% of the commercial fishery, according to the NOAA contact providing the data, we assumed that multiplying these data by ten would more closely represent the entire commercial bycatch of goliath grouper.
+The data used in this study were from NOAA Fisheries discard logbook data recorded by commercial fishers in the SEUS.
+We used these data to estimate the contribution of the commercial fishery in the SEUS to the decline of the adult Epinephelus itajara population as expressed in papers by Locascio et al. 2023 and Coleman et al. 2023.
+Because the NOAA bycatch data represent only 10% of the commercial fishery, according to the NOAA contact who provided the data we assume that multiplying these data by ten would represent the entire commercial bycatch of E. itajara.